AndrejMitrovic/dgl/readme.md

 # dgl

-This is a personal D OpenGL API wrapper library.
-It uses [Derelict3] to dynamically load the OpenGL DLLs.
+This is a personal D OpenGL API wrapper library, and a work in progress.
+It uses [Derelict3] to dynamically load the OpenGL shared libraries.

 [Derelict3]: https://github.com/aldacron/Derelict3